 The main lounge on the Disney Wonder for all the larger activities, with the exception of Bingo which happens in Azure, D Lounge has ample seating and a center stage area for all the things that may be offered throughout the day.
-Trivia, the Anyone Can Cook class and family activities.
+Trivia, the Anyone Can Cook class, and family activities.

 French Quarter Lounge | Deck 3

 This jazz club honors all things New Orleans!
-The French Quarter Lounge is a small quaint place featuring themed games during the day, activities and character meets.
+The French Quarter Lounge is a small quaint place featuring themed games during the day, activities and character meet.
 In the evening you can enjoy live music and spirited drinks.